ibm-cloud-docs/vmwaresolutions/services/caveonix_license_managing.md

 ## Procedure to view Caveonix RiskForesight licenses
 {: #caveonix_license_managing_procedure-view}

+1. {{site.data.content.ol-intro-ui-licenses}}
-1. From the {{site.data.keyword.vmwaresolutions_full}} console, click **Licenses** from the left navigation pane and go to the **Caveonix RiskForesight licenses** table.
+2. Scroll to the **Caveonix RiskForesight licenses** table.
-2. To view the details of a specific license, click the license.
+3. To view the details of a specific license, click the license.

 Review the following Caveonix RiskForesight license details.